Frequently Asked Questions

 Proper tree care is an investment that can lead to substantial returns.
 Well-cared-for trees are attractive and can add considerable value to your property.
 Poorly maintained trees can be a significant liability.
 Pruning or removing trees, especially large trees, can be dangerous work.
 Tree work should be done only by those trained and equipped to work safely in trees.

 By definition, an arborist is a trained specialist in the art and science of planting, caring for, and maintaining individual trees.
 Arborists are knowledgeable about the needs of trees and are trained and equipped to provide proper care.

 What process should I expect when hiring Kildonan Tree Service?

-- Request a Quote: Call a service representative or complete our online quote form.
-We will evaluate your site within 2 business days and provide a detailed written quote.
+- Request a quote: Call a service representative or complete our online quote form.
+We will evaluate your site within two business days and provide a detailed written quote.
 We pride ourselves on efficient service and competitive pricing.

 Which payment methods are accepted by Kildonan Tree Service?

 Our preferred payment method is e-transfer.
 Payments can be sent to firstname.lastname@example.org using the provided password.
 We also accept cash, cheque, Visa, and Mastercard.